 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 We go through phases where I’m consistent, and then life happens.
-Some days I’m feeling like a tiger mama watching them down that plate of cucumbers, and other days I’m pulling out my hair wondering what happened.
-I usually always see regression when someone gets sick, when I cook the same foods over and over, or when I have too many sweets around.
+Some days I’m feeling like a tiger mama watching them down that plate of cucumbers, and other days I’m pulling out my hair wondering why they wont eat them.

 Related Post: 24 Indoor activities for Toddlers

 While I fundamentally know that a super hungry kid will not refuse what’s in front of them, most the time my kids are not that kind of hungry.

 This became a necessity when I had two vocal little bodies that wanted different things ALL the time.
 I’d dread meals and snacks because of all the requests.

-3. I often serve their dinner in courses
+3. Try serving dinner in courses

 Usually this looks like me putting the veggies and meat on first, before scooping any rice or noodles or bread.
 You know what your kid will fill up on, so before that you could have them try something else.

-4. I try not to make separate dishes
+4. Try not to make separate dishes

 Making two (or three dinners) is exhausting and nuts.
 And for a little dictator none the less!
 I never thought I was cooking two dinners.
 But…I was leaving stuff off of their plates because I thought they probably wouldn’t eat it.
 For example, I didn’t want to deal with the whining so I’d leave off the pesto from the noodles.